 - Documents on a secure file server via Microsoft SharePoint

-- Housing information on AMIS via Azure
+- Housing information on InForm

+- Customer and staff information on Moodle

 - Nursery information on Connect

 - Customer information on NetSuite CRM

+- Customer information on Eola

+- Donor and supporter information on Donorbox

-- Emails (see Information Distribution, below)
+- Emails using Outlook and Wired+ (see Information Distribution, below)

-- Staff information on Access SelectHR
+- Staff information on Cascade HR

+- Automatic Number Plate Recognition (ANPR) data is stored as part of Fairthorne Manor's security systems.

-- Spreadsheets contained in secure areas of Sharepoint, to be used only for data which cannot be used in the above system.
+- Spreadsheets in access-protected areas of SharePoint, to be used only for data which cannot be used in the above system.